Knowledge

 Sync ITSM records from a ServiceNow instance.

-Indexed: incidents, change requests, change tasks, problems, and business applications.
+Indexed: incidents, change requests, change tasks, problems, business applications, and published knowledge articles.
 Incidents are enabled by default; the rest are opt-in.

 | Field | Description |